 It’s that time of year when the winter blues start to creep in, even as we enter into a period of renewal.
 Luckily, Pilates has been proven to have integrative physical and mental benefits that can help fight the onset of depression and improve your overall mental health.
 And, when we feel better physically, we can begin to harness that positivity to feel better in all aspects of our wellbeing.
 Read on to learn the many ways Pilates can help you!

 Do you need some support improving your mental wellbeing?
-Call Sheppard Method Pilates in Los Angeles and schedule your class with a member of our team today!
+Call Sheppard Method Pilates in Westwood and schedule your class with a member of our team today!

 Pilates and Mental Health

 19 million adults are diagnosed with depression each year, and nearly 20% of U.S. adults suffer from an anxiety disorder.
 Those numbers do not include undiagnosed bouts of negative mental wellness that countless more experience at any given time, including seasonal depression.
 Luckily, research has shown that Pilates is an incredible tool to combat feelings of depression and anxiety.